sefaenesergin/crudWithNodejs/README.md

 # ♣️ Create Update Read Delete Application with Nodejs&ExpressJs ♣️
     It is a web application with Nodejs.
 We can create new user and also edit, delete and list all users.

-## What's it do that application?
+## What's it do that web application?
-- Firstly, we can create new user.
+- Firstly, we can create new user and insert this new user to database.
 - Secondly, we can list all user.
 - Thirdly, we can edit-update the user.
 - Fourthly, we can delete the user.